-by: Adam Greenberg, Senior Copywriter
+by: Adam Greenberg, Lead Technical Copy Writer

 As a nonprofit, the most important assets you have are your relationships.
 Not only should you have a very clear understanding of who your constituents are, but you should give your visitors enough information about your staff, so they can begin to know, like and trust them.

 When creating a staff page, adding a name, phone number and email address is no longer enough.
 Here are 8 tips for creating a staff page to help your visitors learn more about your organization as a whole.